 - Continue training our employees and helping them make conscious environmentally friendly, ethical and social decisions both at work and in their personal lives.

 - Make it easy for our customers to participate in the environmentally friendly activities of the hotel.

 World Childhood Foundation

-The hotel is engaged with the corporate international charity organization supported by the Carlson Rezidor Hotel Group, the World Childhood Foundation.
+The hotel is engaged with the corporate international charity organization supported by the Radisson Hotel Group, the World Childhood Foundation.
 The mission of the foundation is to defend the rights of children and promote better living conditions for vulnerable and exploited children all over the world.
-Each May, we join with other Rezidor hotels in Tallinn and the State Forest Management Center for tree planting.
+Each May, we join with other Radisson Hotel Groups hotels in Tallinn and the State Forest Management Center for tree planting.

 Cooperation with the Avinurme Secondary School

-Our warm-hearted cooperation began in 2002, when we helped purchase better lighting for the classrooms in the school.
+Our warm-hearted cooperation began in 2002, when the hotel helped purchase better lighting for the classrooms in the school.
 Since then, we have provided free accommodation and conference rooms for the annual teachers’ training.
 We've also hosted students at the hotel and offered them practical training possibilities.

 Participants of the annual Earth Hour since 2008

 In March, people across the world switch off their lights for an hour to stand up against global warming.
-Earth Hour began in 2007, at Sidney Australia, when all lights were switched off at 2.2 million homes and companies.
+Earth Hour began in 2007, in Sidney, Australia, when all lights were switched off at 2.2 million homes and companies.
 A year later, 50 million people from 35 countries participated in the event.
-The Golden Gate Bridge in San Francisco, Coliseum in Rome and the Coca-Cola advertisement board on Time’s Square are a few examples of sites that fell into darkness.
+The Golden Gate Bridge in San Francisco, Coliseum in Rome and the Coca-Cola advertisement board on Time’s Square are a few examples of sites that turned out the lights.